datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 We finally end up with a single output neuron which makes use of the sigmoid activation function.
-It's important to note that, regardless of the activation functions used for the previous layers, we need the sigmoid activation function for this output node.
+It's important to note that, regardless of the activation functions used for the previous layers, we need the sigmoid activation function for this last output node.

 ---